zen2see/PolygProjA/README.md

 # Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).
-# PolygProjA
-This is my submnission for Polygon Academy Module 2 challenge Slight modification from truffle to hardhat...
-From the root directory -- npx hardhat run scripts/deploy.ts --network mumbai (see sample env file)...
-From the projaapp directory -- yarn start (for the challenge answer from the frontend portion).
-Search 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 on polygonscan to see a test run